pharmaR/riskassessment/README.md

 #### Installation

 We recommend to run/deploy this application in a controlled development environment.
-Of course, you can can install the latest version from GitHub using the code below, but it doesn’t take into consideration other environment dependencies which means we can’t guarantee stability:
+Of course, you can install the latest version from GitHub using the code below, but it doesn’t take into consideration other environment dependencies which means we can’t guarantee stability:

 ``` r
 # install.packages("remotes") # if needed